 The BLS Medic may also facilitate the transfer of patients between health facilities or a residence for which the patient is clinically suitable and there are no other suitable resources available to achieve this.
 The BLS Medic is required to operate without direct supervision and perform a defined range of routine and non-routine clinical management strategies in the emergency patient intervention setting.

-A BLS Medic is usually engaged by a statutory ambulance service, private paramedic service or a defence force and may operate in a variety of rural and remote, community, industrial, resource sector, defense or event/public gathering settings including disaster response.
+A BLS Medic is usually engaged by a statutory ambulance service, private paramedic service or a defence force and may operate in a variety of rural and remote, community, industrial, resource sector, defence or event/public gathering settings including disaster response.
 Many of the volunteers operating in the Australian & New Zealand Paramedicine context are expected to achieve relevant competency and operate at this clinical level.

 Typically these individuals are deployed as part of a two person crew and operate from an ambulance vehicle that is equipped with a stretcher and a range of clinical equipment.